rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 Teams that do want to make use of an icon sprite for performance reasons can use the [Cedar sprite creator](https://rei.github.io/cedar-icons/#/sprite) to generate an optimized sprite and load it in their HTML.

-### Pagination Events and vue-router Support
+### CdrPagination Events and vue-router Support

-Pagination functionality has been simplified and only emits a single `navigate` event.
+CdrPagination functionality has been simplified and only emits a single `navigate` event.
 Responsive navigation behavior for the select no longer has to be manually attached.
 Vue-router example with router-link via scoped slots has been added.
 Previous and next links are always present (in a "disabled" state when appropriate).
 Minor style updates for hover and currently selected page.

 API for scoped slots now uses an `attrs` object for easier binding.

 ## Typography

 The root class `cdr-text` now has all attributes mapped to `inherit`.
 This change was necessary and allows for descendant selectors to inherit the font settings of the parent.